Proactive Detection Engineering: The Capabilities of the Censys Platform- image 1

 Limitations of Mass EDR System Rules

-The active rules within security platforms differ significantly from those needed by a specific organization.
-Vendors are forced to balance: too narrow settings might miss targeted attacks, while too broad ones generate an enormous amount of alert information.
-This leads to excessive resource consumption of SIEM systems and rapid exhaustion of billing limits, thus shifting the triage phase onto internal teams.
-Additionally, development companies rarely disclose full information about their coverage, protecting intellectual property.
-Under such conditions, organizations must independently create detection logic that covers their unique external exposure surfaces.
+Existing rules within security platforms differ significantly from those needed by a specific organization.
+Vendors have to balance: overly narrow settings may miss a targeted attack, while too wide generate a huge volume of informational alerts.
+This leads to excessive resource consumption of SIEM systems and rapid exhaustion of billing limits, transferring the triage stage to internal teams.
+Moreover, developer companies rarely disclose full information about their coverage to protect intellectual property.
+In such conditions, organizations must independently create detection logic that covers their unique external influence surfaces.

 STRATEGY